 It was never envisaged the war would last as long as it did.
 England realised they needed more men.
 The slaughter of soldiers in France was horrendous – but the incompetency of leading British officers was worse.
 WW1 exposed class war at its worse.
 It didn’t seem to matter how many soldiers were killed in battle on any one day, because those in charge believed they could call on more numbers to take their places anytime and anywhere.
 For Germany it was much the same!
 The deaths of ‘foot soldiers’ was done by numbers, not names.

 Initially the War Office accepted 3,000 men who had previously been barred from enlistment, forming two Birkenhead Bantam Battalions.
 John MacDonald Snr enlisted.

-At the end of WW1, 29 Bantam battalions had been formed across three divisions, two British and one Canadian.
-With about 1,000 men each battalion and including replacements this figure is estimated at a total of roughly 30,000 Bantam Soldiers.
+By the end of WW1, 29 Bantam battalions had been formed across three divisions, two British and one Canadian.
+With about 1,000 men in each battalion, including replacements this figure is estimated at a total of roughly 30,000 Bantam Soldiers.

 Volunteer John MacDonald, had been fighting in France for 12 months when ‘a small incident’ on the Front resulted in catastrophic consequences.